-10 Team Building Games for Remote Teams
+10 Virtual Team Building Games for Remote Workers

 Despite the unfortunate turn of events that might have necessitated it, we can all agree that work remote beats in-office work hands down.